-The pleasure of a 5 star review of this how to cook a turkey recipe would be greatly appreciated.Print
+The pleasure of a 5 star review of this how to roast a turkey recipe would be greatly appreciated.Print

-How to cook a turkey is an easy recipe for beginners that want to cook a whole turkey in a roasting pan without a rack for Thanksgiving.
+How to roast a turkey is an easy recipe for beginners that want to cook a whole turkey in a roasting pan with a homemade rack for Thanksgiving.
 It shows you what herbs are best for seasoning a bird so your unstuffed turkey comes out moist when cooked in your kitchen oven.

 For the Turkey